Available authority files

 Répertoire de vedettes-matière (RVM) authority file

-The Répertoire de vedettes-matière de l'Université Laval (RVM) is a controlled vocabulary made up of four mostly bilingual thesauruses.
+The Répertoire de vedettes-matière de l'Université Laval (RVM) is a controlled vocabulary made up of four mostly bilingual thesauruses: subject, genre/form, demographic group, and medium of performance.
 It is designed for document indexers, organizations that want to describe the content of their documents or of their products and services, as well as anyone who wants to clarify vocabulary in English and French as part of their work or research.

-The Répertoire de vedettes-matière section of the Université Laval Library creates and maintains the more than 300,000 authority records.
+The Répertoire de vedettes-matière section of the Université Laval Library creates and maintains the nearly 300,000 authority records.